Purvanshjain23/Training_Plan/training_repo/demo_scripts.md

 3. Review the generated files (models, endpoints, README).
 Discuss how well the AI interpreted the BRD.
 4. Ask Copilot to generate unit tests and a Mermaid diagram for the data flow.

-## Tips for Presenters

-* **Slow down** – Speak clearly and pause between steps.
-Demonstrate typing and ask the audience to follow along.
-* **Explain your thought process** – Describe why you write a particular prompt and how you expect the AI to respond.
-* **Iterate** – If the AI’s output isn’t correct, show how you refine the prompt.
-This teaches the audience how to troubleshoot.
-* **Highlight algorithms** – Remind the audience to understand the underlying algorithm before asking the AI to implement it.
-* **Encourage questions** – Pause after each demo to take questions or comments.
-The goal is to build confidence and curiosity.